 THE NATIONAL ADVOCACY WORKSHOP

 ‘I feel delighted to be here and for the National Council on Women Societies (NCWS) to be represented.
-Malnutrition has been an issue in Nigeria and I commend CS-SUNN for what they are doing and we will leverage on our spread in Nigeria, to step-down all we have learnt to our women.
-Whatever is coming out here will get down to the grass roots through NCWS.
+Malnutrition has been an issue in Nigeria and I commend CS-SUNN for what they are doing we will leverage our spread in Nigeria, to step down all we have learnt for our women.
+Whatever is coming out here will get down to the grassroots through NCWS.
 We will translate to our women and girls because some of them act out of ignorance.
-There is another thing we are taking out from here, you don’t need so much money to have a balanced diet and you must not be rich too, some little but nourishing foods we have in our environment guarantees a balanced diet, so that information is key for us in NCWS’ said Emedolibe Nnenna, Programmes Officer of the NCWS at the just concluded National Advocacy Workshop on Women and Girl’s Nutrition in Abuja.
+There is another thing we are taking out from here, you don’t need so much money to have a balanced diet and you must not be rich too, some little but nourishing foods we have in our environment guarantee a balanced diet, so that information is key for us in NCWS’ said Emedolibe Nnenna, Programmes Officer of the NCWS at the just concluded National Advocacy Workshop on Women and Girl’s Nutrition in Abuja.

 Bringing together over 50 stakeholders (Civil Society Organizations, development partners, Ministries, Departments and Agencies, research institutions and academia) experienced in supporting advocacy campaigns in a hybrid workshop organized by CS-SUNN, participants sought to create specific advocacy asks to improve the policy environment and increase financial commitment in support of women’s and girls’ nutrition in Nigeria.

-Please follow link to watch brainstorming session video by participants on advocacy goals for women and girls nutrition in Nigeria https://www.youtube.com/watch?v=qxPQIPYP9JE&t=6s
+Please follow the link to watch the brainstorming session video by participants on advocacy goals for women and girls’ nutrition in Nigeria https://www.youtube.com/watch?v=qxPQIPYP9JE&t=6s

-Participants have shared their thoughts on the outcomes of the workshop.
-Dr. Maimuna Aliyu, Vice President North Nutrition Society of Nigeria said ‘This very interesting.
-I appreciate the effort of CS-SUNN in introducing this programme, it will go a long way in tackling the challenge of women nutrition.
-I am a teacher and a lecturer and I will pass the information gathered here to my students and as we go for fieldwork in communities to carry out nutrition programmes, I will use most of the knowledge I have obtained in this workshop.
-It is important to prioritize women’s nutrition because a woman’s body is a multi-task person; she thinks about the family, home, relations and carry babies so you have to nurture that body to be able to carry out these tasks, without proper nutrition how do you think that women or girl can survive?
+Participants shared their thoughts on the outcomes of the workshop.
+Dr Maimuna Aliyu, Vice President North Nutrition Society of Nigeria said ‘This is very interesting.
+I appreciate the effort of CS-SUNN in introducing this programme, it will go a long way in tackling the challenge of women’s nutrition.
+I am a teacher and a lecturer and I will pass the information gathered here to my students as we go for fieldwork in communities to carry out nutrition programmes, I will use most of the knowledge I have obtained in this workshop.
+It is important to prioritize women’s nutrition because a woman’s body is a multi-task person; she thinks about the family, home, and relations and carries babies so you have to nurture that body to be able to carry out these tasks, without proper nutrition how do you think that women or girl can survive?
 ‘If you train a girl child, you are training a nation, so this workshop is very imperative.
-This workshop has equipped me with relevant data on girls and women nutrition that I will use in practical teaching and webinars which I coordinate for the academic and research network including my engagements in research and other programmes’ added Dr. Anthony Oko-Isu, a lecturer with the Alex Ekwueme University Enugu who is also the National Public Relations Officer of the Scaling Up Nutrition in Nigeria Academic Research Network.
+This workshop has equipped me with relevant data on girls’ and women’s nutrition that I will use in practical teaching and webinars which I coordinate for the academic and research network including my engagements in research and other programmes’ added Dr Anthony Oko-Isu, a lecturer with the Alex Ekwueme University Enugu who is also the National Public Relations Officer of the Scaling Up Nutrition in Nigeria Academic Research Network.

-The National Advocacy Workshop identified non-empowerment of Women and Girls to access quality nutrition in Nigeria as a key impediment to accelerating progress on Women and Girl’s Nutrition.
-Participants advocate improved access to quality education for the girl child, higher level of income among women and girls and inclusion of women in decision making in Nigeria to advance Women and Girls nutrition.
+The National Advocacy Workshop identified the non-empowerment of Women and Girls to access quality nutrition in Nigeria as a key impediment to accelerating progress on Women and Girl’s Nutrition.
+Participants advocate improved access to quality education for the girl child, higher level of income among women and girls and inclusion of women in decision-making in Nigeria to advance Women and Girls’ nutrition.